-This Labelling Standard issues register records implementation issues that cannot be resolved by reference to the Labelling Standard or related support materials.
+The Labelling Standard issues register records implementation issues that cannot be resolved by reference to the Labelling Standard or related support materials.
 Issues referred to the Commission are referred to the Commission's Health Services Medication Expert Advisory Group for consideration.
 The recorded outcomes potentially change the way that organisations implement and use the Labelling Standard, so it is important that the issues and outcomes are publicly available.
-The Labelling Standard issues register is available on the Commission's website, at: <a href="http://www.safetyandquality.gov.au/our-work/medication-safety/safer-naming-labelling-and-packaging-of-medicines/labelling-standard-for-user-applied-labelling-of-injectable-medicines-fluids-and-lines/labelling-standard-issues-register/.

 Implementation of the Labelling Standard has been evolving since the introduction of the Labelling Recommendations in 2010.
 For the most part; issues encountered at the outset have been addressed.
-However, the Commission invites facilities with further implementation issues that cannot be answered by the Labelling Standard and implementation resources (including the frequently asked questions) to contact their state or territory representative in the first instance and, for organisations with no state or territory representative, to contact the Commission at accreditionACSQHC@safetyandquality.gov.au.
+However, the Commission invites facilities with further implementation issues that cannot be answered by the Labelling Standard and implementation resources (including the frequently asked questions) to contact their state or territory representative in the first instance and, for organisations with no state or territory representative, to contact the Commission at mail@safetyandquality.gov.au